clytaemnestra/talks/fastapi-and-django/books/README.md

     make dev-stack-up
 ```

-For a local setup without Docker, create a new virtual environment, install the requirements, and run the application using Uvicorn `uvicorn books.main:app --host 0.0.0.0 --port 8000`.
+For a local setup without Docker, create a new virtual environment, install the requirements, and run the application using Uvicorn `uvicorn src.main:app --host 0.0.0.0 --port 8000`.

 To run tests, use: